talalUcef/nextbank-cli/README.md

 To withdraw money from the account use `withdraw 200` To list account's operations use `check`
 To disconnect from Guido van Rossum account use `disconnect`

-# Encountered problems
-The spring shell project do not integrate very well with spring test, that why for now the project do not have integration and unit tests, they will be added future releases.